gnikylime/LinearDataCode/README.md

 ### Coding Demos

-The coding demos are written in Matlab and sometimes additionaly Python.
+The coding demos are written in Matlab and Python.
 They are labeled with the book section they are intended to accompany.

 ### Exercises